The Sadies: Background

-The Sadies were formed in 1994.
-In 1998 the group released their first album, Precious Moments.
+In 1994, Dallas Good co-founded The Sadies as a two-piece with bassist Sean Dean.
+They were joined by a series of drummers: Ted Robinson, followed by Andrew Scott (later of Sloan), and finally Mike Belitsky.
+Eventually, Dallas's brother Travis Good joined on guitar and fiddle.
+In 1998, the group released their first album, Precious Moments.
 Several more albums followed, including In Concert Vol. 1 in 2006.

 In addition to their own recordings, the Sadies often collaborate with other artists, such as Blue Rodeo, Jon Langford, Gord Downie, Andre Williams (on the 1999 country-influenced Red Dirt and the 2012 release entitled "Night and Day"), Neil Young (track "This Wheel’s on Fire" on the album Garth Hudson Presents a Canadian Celebration of The Band) and have recorded, written and toured extensively as the backing band for singer Neko Case.
 They have also toured and recorded with Jon Spencer and Matt Verta-Ray as Heavy Trash, as well as John Doe.
 They are considered honorary members of The Mekons.
 The 2005 documentary Come on Down: Searching for the American Dream features music by the Sadies.
 The Sadies' music is featured in many films and television shows, for example, Adult Swim's 12 oz.
 Mouse.
 An instrumental performed by the band can be heard in episode 5 of season 1, during a scene in which Rhoda the bartender is murdered.
 On 18 May 2010, the Sadies released Darker Circles CD/LP through Outside Music and Yep Roc Records.
 Darker Circles was a shortlisted nominee for the 2010 Polaris Music Prize and in 2012, won a Juno Award with Mike Roberts for best video.

 The Sadies are collectively members of the group The Unintended, along with Greg Keelor of Blue Rodeo and Rick White of Eric's Trip/Elevator.
 They also make multiple contributions to Garth Hudson's 2010 album Garth Hudson Presents: A Canadian Celebration of The Band, by performing "The Shape I'm In", and also by backing Neil Young, for "This Wheel's On Fire", and Mary Margaret O'Hara, for "Out of the Blue".
 All performances on that album featured Hudson on keyboards.
 The Sadies have performed with other members of the Good Brothers intermittently over the years using the name "The Good Family", and in 2013 released the album The Good Family Album, as well as performing live under that name.